-There is no one right form over another; you should choose based on what makes the most sense for your council and the age and technical savvy of your members and parishioners.
-It is best to utilize at least 2 forms of publicity but it is understood that not all councils have the manpower to use multiple forms.
-What is important is to utilize at least one and utilize it often to stay in front of your target audience(s).
-Remember - Your Pastor, your council members and your parishioners are your target market and they are the people you want invested in your programs so use publicity to reach them in whatever form they want to be reached.
+There is no one right form over another, choose based on what makes the most sense for the age and savvy of your council members and parishioners.
+In most cases, bulletin announcements are the easiest and most read.
+But it is best to utilize at least 2 forms of publicity.
+We also understood that not all councils have the manpower to use multiple forms.
+What is important is to utilize at least one form and utilize it often to stay in front of your target audiences.

-Here are just a few but many others are listed on the activity/awards form that will also gain you points towards possible publicity awards.
+Here are a few forms of ongoing publicity but many others are listed on the activity/awards form.
+All of these also gain you points towards possible publicity awards.

-- Parish Bulletins
+- Parish Bulletin

-- Email
+- Regular Email Updates

-- Council Newsletter
+- Regular Council Newsletter

 - Council Brochure

 - Banners/Signs

 - Council Shirts/Jackets/Wearables

+- Council Website

 - SOCIAL MEDIA

-- Council Websites

 - Facebook

-- Twitter
+- o Twitter

-- Instagram
+- o Instagram